 - Your Next Shift, with Elizabeth Scala, a podcast for nursing career stories and career techniques

 The Your Next Shift podcast is great for helping you think outside of the nursing box!
 There are so many ways that nurses can practice nursing.
 Elizabeth has interviewed hundreds of nurses creating new career paths for themselves.
 Her weekly episodes present listeners with “mindset shifts to be themselves and career techniques to do their best.”
-It is also great inspiration for nursing students!
+It is also a great inspiration for nursing students!

 #5.
 Connect with fellow classmates

 Your nursing school classmates will be in the trenches with you and understand exactly what you’re going through, which is why forging relationships with them is so important.